CleverDarkSolutions/vue-with-element-plus/README.md

 This website is a visual design challenge after I was unsatisfied with my first Vue project.
 For once I wanted to focus more on appearance than on number of functionalities.
 I use ElementPlus library, because it's compatible with Vue 3 and easy to use.
+Website is in 99% responsive for desktop resolutions, I did not come up with mobile layout.

 Special thanks to Vue Land discord community.